UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/perl/index.md

 ## Perl Module Policy

-We provide a version of perl through modules or the operating.
-Installation of additional user libraries can be done in a perl environment using ```perl-virtualenv```.
+We provide a version of Perl through modules or the operating system.
+Installation of additional user libraries can be done in a Perl environment using ```perl-virtualenv```.

 For a helpful Perl tutorial, see: [http://www.tutorialspoint.com/perl/perl_modules.htm](http://www.tutorialspoint.com/perl/perl_modules.htm).
 Additionally, O'Reilly Media is a well regarded source for Perl